usgs/wdfn-blog/content/api_catalog.md

 Our implementation of OGC API offers detailed metadata about multiple stations for easy map plotting, and offers certain limited forms of water data.
-We've only just begun to use this API and we plan to expand our use of it considerably, particularly as OGC API continues evolving.
+We've only just begun to use this API and we plan to expand our use of it considerably, particularly as OGC API continues to evolve.
 Presently we implement its foundational [Part 1: Features-Core](https://ogcapi.ogc.org/features/).

 **Endpoint for our beta OGC API implementation: https://labs.waterdata.usgs.gov/api/observations/collections/**